-The indignity demonstrated a little above against "Russian-Chinese" poles and completely ridiculous identification between the Eurasianism and the communism is the bright testimony of the extreme partiality of Mr. Carvalho.
-The evaluation of the major global forces is based on the presumption of the scale that could be taken as the measure-the quantity of humans killed.
-It is not so evident and is rather example of political anticommunist and anti-Russian propaganda than the result of "scientific analysis".
+The indignity demonstrated a little above against "Russian-Chinese"

+poles and completely ridiculous identification between the Eurasianism and the communism is the bright testimony of the extreme partiality of Mr.

+Carvalho.
+The evaluation of the major global forces is based on the presumption of the scale that could be taken as the measure--the quantity of humans killed.
+It is not so evident and is rather example of political anticommunist and antiRussian propaganda than the result of "scientific analysis".
 Yes, I am political agent of Eurasian Weltanschauung.
 At the same time I am political analyst and scientist.
 The two aspects don't correspond fully.
-In my courses in the sociological faculty of Moscow State University, where I chair the department of the Sociology of International Relations, I never profess my own political views and I give always the full spectrum of the possible political interpretations of the facts, but I don't insist on one concrete point of view, always stressing that there is a choice.
+In my courses in the sociological faculty of Moscow State University,2 where I chair the department of the Sociology of International Relations, I never profess my own political views and I give always the full spectrum of the possible political interpretations of the facts, but I don't insist on one concrete point of view, always stressing that there is a choice.

 At the same time this choice is not only the freedom but also the obligation.

 You are free to choose but you are not free to chose not.
 There is never such a thing as political or ideological "neutrality".
-So it is quite erroneous to present Mr. Carvalho himself as "neutral" and "impartial" and myself as "engaged" and "ideologically motivated".
+So it is quite erroneous to present Mr. Carvalho himself as "neutral" and "impartial" and myself as education in our faculty.

+"engaged" and "ideologically motivated".
 We are both ideologically engaged and scientifically involved.
-So I continue to regard our photos not as "professor vs the warrior" but rather two "professors/warriors vs each other".
+So I continue to regard our photos not as "professor vs the warrior" but rather two "professors/warriors vs each 2 More than 5,000 students receive the sociological, political science, geopolitical and IR other".
 Finally in the arms of Mr. Carvalho is a gun.
 Not a cross, for example.
 By the way, there are some photos of myself bearing a big orthodox cross during religious ceremonies.
 So, that would illustrate nothing.
 Our religions are different as our civilizations are.